alphamikle/nanc_docs/docs/nui/logic.md

 ## Variables

-In the NUI, you have access to the following data sources:
+In the Nui, you have access to the following data sources:

-- Parent context - data that is intended to be changed only by the "consumer" of the NUI widgets.
+- Parent context - data that is intended to be changed only by the "consumer" of the Nui widgets.
 For example, if you want to display a list of product cards, it makes sense to place the data of these products in this data source.
 No additional actions are required from your side to use it.
 And in XML code you can access any element in the following format: `someAttribute="{{ page.some.key }}"`.
 - The global data store is `DataStorage`.
-This data source allows you to store the same list as the previous one, however, you can manipulate the data in this source through the NUI XML markup.
+This data source allows you to store the same list as the previous one, however, you can manipulate the data in this source through the Nui XML markup.
 You can access any value from the `DataStorage` by using `{{ data.some.key }}` or iterate through it with `in="{{ data.products }}"`.
 More on this below
 - Templates and components - special widgets/tags that allow you to reuse your components described in XML.
 When declaring a template, inside the `<template>` tag you can place a call to any attributes in `{{ template.someKey }}` format.
 And then, using this template with the `<component>` tag, you can specify attributes with the same keys, thus passing the data inside the template component

 ## Events